ganbuan/CyberNotebook/README.md

 + **-X**: show headers and data in hex and ASCII

 ### nmap
-<i>nmap</i> is a network scanner tool that can 1) discover other live devices on this/other network and 2) find out the network services running on these live devices (e.g. SSH, web servers)
+*nmap* is a network scanner tool that can 1) discover other live devices on this/other network and 2) find out the network services running on these live devices (e.g. SSH, web servers)

 **nmap**: main command to initiate nmap tasks; add **sudo** or be logged in as root for full features